-- 8,700 branches across the United States means Wells Fargo is an easy company to go in and speak with a real, live human being.
+- With 8,700 branches across the United States, it’s easy to go in and speak with someone.
 That’s always a plus in this day and age.

 - No origination fees for loans up $100,000.

-- Rates are pretty decent for an unsecured loan, and can be as low as 6.78%.
+- Interest Rates are pretty decent for an unsecured loan, and can be as low as 6.78%.

 - You can have a loan term of one to five years.